Are you in love or lust? Is it true love or infatuation? Here are a few signs of true love, to help you decipher the difference between the two.

 One sign of true love is whether you can disagree without feeling unloved.

 Sometimes people fall into relationships because they feel insecure or sad about a previous relationship breakup.
-If you’ve recently broken up with a boyfriend or girlfriend, read 5 Tips for Avoiding Rebound Love.
+If you’ve recently broken up with a boyfriend or girlfriend, read about avoiding love on the rebound.
 Infatuation is about attraction for the wrong reasons; true love involves accepting and loving your sweetheart because of who he or she is.